 Oak flooring offers a wide price range starting from just £22.99 per m2, making it accessible for various budgets.
 Maple flooring, while not currently available at Flooring Surgeons, generally comes at a higher price point.

 When choosing between maple and oak flooring, consider both the material and installation costs to align with your budget and design preferences.
-If you need further details or assistance in making your choice, contact us.
+If you need further details or assistance in making your choice, feel free to contact Flooring Surgeons for expert guidance.

 Best Rooms for Maple and Oak Flooring in UK Houses